it-can/fuelphp-queue/readme.md

 # Introduction
 Fuel-Queue is a queue system for FuelPHP's Oil Module.
-It is inspired by the fuel-queue package from Kavinsky (https://github.com/kavinsky/fuel-queue).
+It is inspired by the fuel-queue package from Kavinsky (https://github.com/kavinsky/fuel-queue) and (https://bitbucket.org/codeyellow/queue).

 # Features
 * Simple usage, easy to integrate in your project.